jdibenes/hl2ss/README.md

 - Remove: destroy game object.
 - Remove all: destroy all game objects created by the plugin.

-To enable this functionality, add the RemoteUnityScene.cs script to the Main Camera  and set the Material field to BasicMaterial.
+To enable this functionality add the RemoteUnityScene.cs script to the Main Camera and set the Material field to BasicMaterial.

 ## Build from source and deploy

 Building the server application and the Unity plugin requires a Windows 10 machine.
-If you have previously installed the server application using the appxbundle it is recommended that you uninstall it first.

 1. [Install the tools](https://docs.microsoft.com/en-us/windows/mixed-reality/develop/install-the-tools).
 2. Open the Visual Studio solution (sln file in the [hl2ss](https://github.com/jdibenes/hl2ss/tree/main/hl2ss) folder) in Visual Studio 2022.